-Janice Mauro teaches figurative sculpture at Silvermine School of Art, New Canaan CT., and The Art School at Old Church, Demarest, NJ.
+Janice Mauro, fellow member of the National Sculpture Society and Silvermine Guild Member, teaches figurative sculpture at Silvermine School of Art, New Canaan CT.
 She has taught at the Educational Alliance and The National Academy of Art, NYC.

-Her award winning sculpture has been exhibited at the National Sculpture Society, Lever House, and The Inter Church Center, NYC.
+Her award winning sculpture has been exhibited at The Lever House, NYC, The Inter Church Center, NYC, and The Figureworks Gallery and Art 101 Gallery, Brooklyn NY.
 New Jersey exhibits include City Without Walls, Newark, and The Meadowlands center for the Arts, Rutherford.

 All artwork is subject to gallery prices where displayed.
 Contact Janice Mauro and your inquiries will be directed.